Skip to main content

 Spring Boot Integration

-LangChain4j provides Spring Boot starters for popular integrations.
+LangChain4j provides Spring Boot starters for:

 <dependency>